Dexter McCluster

-Dexter Marquise McCluster (born August 25, 1988) is a former American football running back.
-He played college football for the University of Mississippi.
-He was drafted by the Kansas City Chiefs in the second round of the 2010 NFL Draft and also spent time with the Tennessee Titans and San Diego Chargers.
+Dexter Marquise McCluster (born August 25, 1988) is an American former professional football player who was a running back and return specialist in the National Football League (NFL) for the Kansas City Chiefs, Tennessee Titans, and San Diego Chargers.
+He played college football for the Ole Miss Rebels.
+McCluster was selected by the Chiefs in the second round of the 2010 NFL draft.
+He also played for the Toronto Argonauts of the Canadian Football League (CFL) and the Massachusetts Pirates of the National Arena League (NAL).

-High school career
+Early life

 McCluster attended Largo High School in Largo, Florida where he was an honor roll student and where he lettered in football, basketball and track.
 He was a state qualifier in the long jump and in the high jump.
 In football, his junior season, he rushed for 1,424 yards and 14 touchdowns.
 As a senior in leading the Largo Packers to the 2005 District Championship, he rushed for 2,490 yards and 39 touchdowns.
 Also as a senior, he was named to the First-team All-State 5A by the Florida Sports Writers Association and named All-Suncoast Player of the Year by the St. Petersburg Times Mr.2000.
 McCluster was selected Most Valuable Player in the Florida Athletic Coaches Association North-South Football All- Star Classic game.

 In track & field, McCluster was a state qualifier in the jumping events.
 He got personal-best leaps of 6.94 meters in the long jump and 1.99 meters in the high jump.
 In the sprinting events, he recorded times of 11.53 seconds in the 100 meters and 22.67 seconds in the 200 meters.